Complaints about rental providers and agents

 - Taking, or disposing of, any of your belongings because you owe unpaid rent [section 49]

-For more information see our website page Starting a tenancy.
+For more information, see our page on starting a tenancy.

 Bond money offences